A novel by Roque Larraquy, translated by Heather Cleary

 Literary Latin American Flatliners: a smart, engrossing, and darkly funny novel experimenting with where life and love begin and end.

-In the outskirts of Buenos Aires in 1907, a doctor becomes involved in a misguided experiment that investigates the threshold between life and death.
+On the outskirts of Buenos Aires in 1907, Doctor Quintana pines for head nurse Menéndez while he and his colleagues embark on a grisly series of experiments to investigate the line between life and death.
 One hundred years later, a celebrated artist goes to extremes in search of aesthetic transformation, turning himself into an art object.
 How far are we willing to go, Larraquy asks, in pursuit of transcendence?
-The world of Comemadre is full of vulgarity, excess, and discomfort: strange ants that form almost perfect circles, missing body parts, obsessive love affairs, and man-eating plants.
-Darkly funny, smart, and engrossing, here the monstrous is not alien, but the consequence of our relentless pursuit of collective and personal progress.
+The world of Comemadre is full of vulgarity, excess, and farce: strange ants that form almost perfect circles, missing body parts, obsessive love affairs, and flesh-eating plants.
+Here the monstrous is not alien, but the consequence of our relentless pursuit of collective and personal progress.

 About the Author